 Note: Inflation and the nominal interest rate as expressed in percentage points.
 Output, domestic consumption, imported consumption, and the terms of trade are expressed as log point deviations from the level at the lowest B on the horizontal axes.
-Capital inflows and the debt level are scaled by average annual exports.

-Markov chain processes.
+Capital inflows and the debt level are scaled by average annual exports. and Potter (1996).
+We simulate a panel of 200,000 units for 1,500 periods.
+For the first 1,450 periods, the shocks follow their underlying Markov chain so that the cross-sectional distribution converges to the ergodic distribution of the model.
+In period 1,451, the impact period (normalized to 0 in the plots), we shock all units of the panel by the same amount.
+From period 1,452 onward, shocks follow again their Markov chain processes.
 The impulse responses plot over time the cross-sectional average over units of the panel.
 The impulse responses are computed over all units, including those with defaults.
 Discarding defaults from the cross-sectional average does not alter the salient properties of the IRFs.

 We start with IRFs of the monetary shock to illustrate the discipline force in our model, namely that a high nominal interest rate lowers default risk.
 The IRFs in Figure 5 are to a 0.85% contractionary m shock.
 An increase in the monetary shock leads to dynamics that are standard in the New Keynesian literature: temporary increases in the nominal rate and temporary decreases in inflation, output, and consumption.
 Monetary shocks in our NK-Default model, however, also impact the government's borrowing incentive.
-Contractionary monetary shocks encourages a reduction in external borrowing which reduces sovereign spreads, in line with the discipline mechanism.
+Contractionary monetary shocks encourages a reduction in external borrowing which reduces sovereign spreads, in line with the discipline mechanism.26